karthikeyan2725/0xDebug-Questions/questions.md

 `options`:
 1. Compilation error: CODE undeclared
 2. Compilation error: undefined reference to main
-3. Prints This is main
+3. Prints "This is main"
-4.
+4. [choice 4]
-`bug`: There is no bug, because the order of execution of the preprocessors does not matter.
+`ans`: There is no bug, because the order of execution of the preprocessors does not matter.
+Hence 3 is the correct answer.

-### Question 5:
+### Question 5 🤖:
     void main(){
         int a = 0;
         if(a=++a){